veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/fab-button.md

 1. Input the component field with the attribute value:
     ```
     fabicon = decorate
-    Click = true
+    Click = clickEvent()
     ```
+    In the "Ts" file write the function
+    ```
+    clickEvent() {
+        alert("Button clicked!!!");
+    }
+    ```
 2. Save it and run.
 3. When the page is loaded the value "fabicon = decorate" will be the name of the button that will be displayed on the button.
-And "click = true" is the event that checks when the button is pressed.
+And "click = clickEvent()" is the event that checks when the button is pressed.
+On clicking the button the alert message "Button clicked!!!" will be displayed.

 ## Associated Attributes
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).